 If you have overdue taxes and need help settling your debt quickly, a property tax loan might be the best option.
 Property tax loans offer you the flexibility you need to recover from deep financial problems.

-The lien on your property passes to us, and we keep it until you pay off your loan.
+When you accept any of those lenders’ loan terms, the lien on your property passes to them, and they keep it until you pay off your loan.
 In 99.3% of property tax loans, the lien returns to the property owner with no problem.

 That means property tax lenders in Texas have foreclosed on only 0.7% of properties.
 This is a much better rate than your taxing unit can offer.